Grants & Applications

 Robert E. Lucas Fund

 Robert Lucas was able to inspire others with his vision.
 Today, the Clinton County Foundation is proud to honor this great man through his Fund that is dedicated to improving the lives of young people and inspiring leadership.

 The Robert E. Lucas Fund accepts grant applications in our grant portal from October 15 through January 31 annually.

 HealthFirst supports Clinton County’s social service, pharmaceutical and transportation needs of area residents with a documented need for assistance.
 To learn more about their work and how they support our community, go to their website or to apply for their grants.
 Click here: our grant portal.

 The Clinton Streamkeepers (a 501(c) 3 organization) is pleased to offer grant funds available from our Sture Fredrik Anliot Fund.
 This fund is an endowed, restricted gift for the improvement of water quality in the Little Miami River and its tributaries in Clinton and Greene Counties of Ohio.

 Dr. Sture Fredrik “Fred” Anliot was a Professor of Biology at Wilmington College where he taught for 35 years.
 Fred was well-liked and highly respected by those who knew him, including colleagues and students.
 He studied the watershed extensively, authoring articles and the book “The Vascular Flora of Glen Helen, Clifton Gorge and John Bryan State Park”.
 Fred lived simply and was frugal with his money, he passed on December 14, 2012 and his generosity is the basis of this grant funding.
-Application must be submitted by February 15.
+The application must be submitted by April 15.